 Reason #3: Successful ovulation is critical to conception.

 If you are trying to conceive, then successful ovulation may be the missing piece to your pregnancy puzzle.
 As we mentioned, successful ovulation refers to an ovulatory event in which an egg is released and progesterone levels remain adequately elevated for long enough during the luteal phase.

 Progesterone specifically needs to be adequately elevated during the implantation window — the four day window of time during the luteal phase in which the uterine lining will be receptive to a newly formed embryo.

 The implantation window needs to last from days 7 through 10 past peak fertility in order for an embryo to have the best possible chance at implantation.
 If progesterone levels drop too soon during the luteal phase, then the implantation window may close too early and hurt your chances at conception.

-How can I confirm successful ovulation?
+How can I check for successful ovulation?

 Proov Confirm is the first and only FDA cleared PdG test to confirm successful ovulation at home.